suzanaSagadin/MA/README.md

 # README

+This code repository is a part of the master's thesis titled "Einsatz von Computer-Vision-Methoden zur Analyse historischer Fotobestände" for the Master of Arts (MA) degree at the Karl-Franzens-Universität Graz.
+The project aims to investigate various Computer Vision methods for analyzing historical photograph collections.

+**Title of Thesis:**
+Einsatz von Computer-Vision-Methoden zur Analyse historischer Fotobestände

+**Subtitle:**
+Forschungsstand, Möglichkeiten und Grenzen

+**University:**
+Karl-Franzens-Universität Graz

+**Author:**
+Suzana SAGADIN

+**Supervisor:**
+Mag.
+Dr. phil.
+Martina Scholger

+**Institution:**
+Institut Zentrum für Informationsmodellierung – Austrian Centre for Digital Humanities

+**Year:**
+2023

+---

+## About the repo

-This MA-project contains Python code for training and evaluating machine learning models for various tasks including clustering, image classification, and object detection.
+This repo contains Python code for training and evaluating machine learning models for various tasks including clustering, image classification, and object detection.
 The project is structured as follows:

 ## Main Directory Structure